hapyl/CFArena/src/main/java/patch_notes.md

     * Teleport is not instant anymore.
     * Upon finishing teleport, collect the **star**, regain sacrificed health and regenerate health based on that star's remaining health.
+    * The link damage can no longer crit.

 ### Like a Dream (Passive)